What is Black Ice CoolTherapy?

 Issue #1: Power.
 Pumping systems aren't fully portable–you still need a power source for the pump, so you need to be near a power outlet.
 Black Ice requires no on-site electrical power.
 While in the field, simply charge the packs in a cooler of ice water.

 Issue #3: Cost.
 This issue comes in two parts.
 Part one–A recirculation system can be expensive to purchase.
 Part two–You have to supply ice to the system.
-At first glance buying ice doesn't sound too bad, but a recirculation system requires a lot of ice to work properly.
-Count on using about 10lb. of ice for about every 4 hours of cold therapy.
+At first thought, buying ice doesn’t sound too bad, but a recirculation system requires a lot of ice to work properly.
+Count on using 5-10lb. of ice for about every 4 hours of cold therapy.
 Considering the fact that you may require cold therapy for several weeks–or even months, the cost of ice will definitely put the freeze on your wallet.
 Black Ice is much less expensive to use than pumps.
-Not only is the initial cost considerably less than recirculation systems, Black Ice Modular CoolTherapy Packs can be recharged in the freezer or refrigerator at a cost of only pennies a day.
+Not only is the initial cost considerably less than recirculation systems, Black Ice CoolTherapy Packs can be recharged in the freezer or refrigerator at a cost of only pennies a day.

 I need my CoolTherapy now!
 How long does it take to ship Black Ice?